shamansir/rpd/docs/index.md

 Tries to generate Country Flag from Unicode codepoints, [inspired by article "Emoji flags from ISO 3166-1 country codes"](https://bendodson.com/weblog/2016/04/26/emoji-flags-from-iso-3166-country-codes-in-swift).
 (There's also ["Emoji Flag Redux"](https://esham.io/2015/04/emoji-flags-redux) article, written earlier).
 When you see blank squares (_tofu_) in "Maybe Flag" Node, there's no flag for this combination of letters.

+Both Metronomes tick with different period—top one waits two seconds to pass between ticks, bottom one waits three.
+Ticks trigger corresponding Random Generators to generate a new value between 0 and 26 (so, 0 <= value < 26), which is used as an index of a letter in the alphabet to yield from Letter nodes.
+Then, two letters are sent to `Maybe<Flag>` Node where they are combined, and if they form a proper two-letter ISO code of the country, you see the flag.
+If not, you see two _tofu_ squares or a squares with letters inside.
+Or, if your system is not supporting Emoji, you see something else and then for you this one is not the kind of representative example.

 <div id="example-two"></div>

 ```javascript